Session 5: India's Ancient Culture and the Discoveries of Modern Science

 Quantum theory declares that if anything happens anywhere, it happens everywhere.
-One example is, if there is a prick by a thorn in a person's foot, this pain of the prick will not be felt merely by the toe or the leg.
+One example is, if there is a prick by a thorn in a person's toe, the pain of this prick will not be felt merely by the toe or the leg.
 The whole body will know it, and it does not take time for the whole organism to know that there is pain.
-Though there is a distance of some five or six feet from the toe to the head, that distance is completely abolished by the organic oneness of the entire system.
-Though the stars are apparently so far away, they are really not far.
+Though there is a distance of some five to six feet from the toe to the head, that distance is completely abolished by the organic oneness of the entire system.
+Similarly, though the stars are apparently so far away, they are really not far.
 There is no space and no time; therefore, there is no distance.
 Even if there seems to be a distance between the foot and the head, organically speaking there is no distance.

 Quantum mechanics is saying the same thing as the Upanishads.
 Wonderful!
-Albert Einstein's brain manufactured this great concept of the relativity of space and time.
+Albert Einstein's brain manufactured the great concept of the relativity of space and time.
 We think that the physical world is inside space, which is Newton's concept.
-Newton's concept of the mechanised form of the relationship among things declares that the whole world of matter is inside space, but it is not so.
-The space is also a part of the world; and Einstein's theory of relativity includes, astonishingly, that matter is nothing but a dent in space.
+Newton's concept of the mechanised form of the relationship among things declares that the whole world of matter is inside space.
+But it is not so.
+Space is also a part of the world.
+Einstein's theory of relativity concludes, astonishingly, that matter is nothing but a dent in space.
 So matter is not existing independent of space.
 You will be wondering how space, which looks like emptiness, can create mountains and stones, and so on.
 Actually, space is not empty.